larsacus/LARSAdController/README.md

 };
 ```

-These options will slide the ad banner in and out from the direction indicated in the enum.
+These options will pin the ad view container to the bottom (default) or top of the view you specify and layout the banner inside the container accordingly:

 ``` objective-c
 typedef NS_ENUM(NSInteger, LARSAdControllerPinLocation){